Vince Lombardi: Anti-discrimination philosophy

-Lombardi was a member of the all-white Oneida Golf and Riding Country club in Green Bay, and he demanded that he should be allowed to choose a Native American caddie, even if white caddies were available.
+Lombardi was a member of the all-white Oneida Golf and Riding Country Club in Green Bay, and he demanded that he should be allowed to choose a Native American caddie, even if white caddies were available.
 Lombardi's view on racial matters was a result of his religious faith and the ethnic prejudice that he had experienced as an Italian-American.

+While with the Redskins in 1969, at Lombardi's insistence and with the support of then-minority owner Jack Kent Cooke, Hall of Fame wide receiver Bobby Mitchell joined the Redskins' front office, becoming the first African American to work in an NFL front office, and eventually becoming the NFL's first African American executive, working his way up to assistant general manager in 1981.

 Lombardi was known to be volatile and terse with players during practices and games, and he insisted on unconditional respect for everyone in his organization.
-Lombardi demanded "Nothing But Acceptance" from players and coaches toward all people, and he would immediately terminate a coach or release a player if that particular person insulted the sexual orientation of gay players and front office staff.
-According to Lombardi biographer and Pulitzer Prize-winning writer David Maraniss, if he caught a coach "discriminating against a player thought to be gay, he'd be fired".
+Lombardi demanded acceptance from players and coaches toward all people and was noted for his stance against homophobia.
+According to Lombardi biographer and Pulitzer Prize–winning writer David Maraniss, if he caught a coach "discriminating against a player thought to be gay, he'd be fired".
 Richard Nicholls, the lifelong partner of Lombardi's younger brother, Hal, stated, "Vin was always fair in how he treated everybody ... a great man who accepted people at face value for what they were, and didn't judge anybody.
 He just wanted you to do the job."